Hypertension & Stress

-It is acceptable to everyone; today’s lifestyle is more stressful compared to the lifestyle some 10 years back.
-Additionally, this stress may be behind the cause of high blood pressure.
+It is acceptable to everyone; today’s lifestyle is more stressful compared to the lifestyle some ten years back.

-Occasional stresses to do not cause high blood pressure; however, episodes of stress can cause dramatic, short-term spikes in your blood pressure.
-If those stress episodes occur frequently, such as every day, they can damage your blood vessels causing chronic hypertension.
+How does stress raise your blood pressure?
+Occasional stresses do not cause hypertension; however, episodes of stress can cause dramatic, short-term spikes in your blood pressure.
+If those stress episodes frequently occur, such as every day, they can damage your blood vessels causing chronic hypertension.

 When a dog barks at you, your hypothalamus (small region at the base of your brain) will signal (alarm) your body.
-This in turn signaling your adrenal glands (present at the top of your kidney) to release adrenaline and cortisol.
+In turn, it is signaling your adrenal glands (present at the top of your kidney) to release adrenaline and cortisol.

 The hormone adrenaline increases your heart rate, raises your blood pressure and increase energy supplies.
 Cortisol (stress hormone) on the other hand, increases the glucose level in the bloodstream, to supply excess requirement of energy for your brain and body cells to meet out the stressful situation.
 Additionally, cortisol halts certain function that is not important during the fight-or-flight situation.
 It affects immune system function, digestion, reproductive function, and growth process.
 Thus, excessive and consistent stress can raise blood pressure as well as affects your overall health.

 - Identify the sources of stress in your life - healthy stress management begins with identifying the sources of stress.
-What are the entire situation’s troubles you a lot or make you to worry?
+What are the entire situation’s troubles you a lot or make you worry?
 These are your sources of stress.

 - Accept your inability - certain stress events cannot change, try accepting it.
 Share your feelings with your loved once.
 Learn to forgive people instead of getting angry.